Birmingham... My University Life!

 My university life has changed quite drastically since I embarked on my Hallmark Aviation placement, I landed back into Heathrow Airport with a bucket full of dreams to go back to Birmingham with!
 I wasn't completely prepared for the looming barrage of deadlines, student loan living and exams compared to my pre-conceived plan!
 Hi, University College Birmingham!

 Managing Human Resources has been my core module, I'm not too fond of this module for many reasons!
 It's a bore because I do not see myself using any of the techniques and practices in my future, to add insult to injury I have to sit a two hour exam based on Performance Management someone please help me!
 I'm off to France the week before the exam so I'm going to need all the luck!
 From seminars and assignments I have got my option module, whilst out on placement me and my class chose our option module for the semester that we are currently finishing now.
-I chose Nature Tourism as it appeared to one of the only tourism modules up for grabs, for my second choice I chose Lower Intermediate French on the pretense I enjoyed French at secondary school.
+I chose Nature Tourism as it appeared to one of the only tourism modules up for grabs, for my second choice I chose Lower Intermediate French on the pretence I enjoyed French at secondary school.
 To my dismay my first choice fell through like many of my fellow students who had picked other modules that were on offer.
-I embraced my situation, I didn't want to complain, so I got on with my French classes.
-I won't lie it's been very stressful at times but I achieved a B+ on my speaking test, not bad for my secondary choice.
+I won't lie it's been very stressful at times but I achieved a B+ on my speaking test, not bad!
+Vite, vite, B!

 This time around I opted to blog about Birmingham, noticing things about this city that I never noticed from first and second years of my time at University College Birmingham.
 I have been acquainted with Birmingham's Westside and Southside, finding both areas to hold a new meaning because I know understand more about the areas that just existed before I embarked on placement.
 I'm looking to create a blog about Birmingham's Eastside and Digbeth as both districts have been brought to my attention this semester.
 For June I have booked tickets to see the ballet Coppelia at the Hippodrome Theatre.
 Birmingham is proving me wrong, I'm now seeing a developing and cosmopolitan city.
-I'm no longer a fresher so I guess it's time to be more cultured!
-I really don't think so boo!
+Getting with the program, I'm no longer a fresher, the book needs rewriting!
+I'm ready to take my nights into a direction, I know where I want to party at and won't be seen dead in those 'predictable' parties.
+I'm grown, I am not going compromise any night out!
+I dictate my own schedule!
+Times a changed!

 UCB...
 I'm Back!